from-explore/Porto/README.md

 <a id="Repositories"></a>
 ## B : Repositories

-Repositories are the implementation of the Repository Design Pattern.
+The Repository classes are an implementation of the Repository Design Pattern.

+Their major roles are separating the business logic from the data (or the data access service).

 Repositories saves and retrieves Models to/from the underlying storage mechanism.